ThomasSpare/The-Kit-artist-page/README.md

 form that the user can fill out on the site and upload photos directly on the page.

 ## Accessibility ##

+I have used alt text on images and the fonts I picked on google fonts was choosen with the purpose of making reading more easy.
+Perhaps larger fonts could be used on the main page in the column and the news section where it is quite small.

+## Technologies used ##

+**Languages Used**
+HTML, CSS

+**Frameworks, Libraries & Programs Used**
+Balsamiq Wireframes, Microsoft Paint, Adobe illustrator, Github, Gitpod, Photo Leap (mobile application)

+## Deployment ##
+I used github to deploy my site

 ## Debugging ##